sehajpreet12/UCI_homework/D3-challenge/D3_data_journalism/README.md

 * State abbreviations in the circles are included.

-* Theaxes and labels to the left and bottom of the chart are created and situated.
+* The axes and labels to the left and bottom of the chart are created and situated.

 **Note: The python -m http.server is used to run the visualization.
 This will host the page at localhost:8000 in your web browser.**